javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 - An object exists in the set while it is reachable from somewhere else.
 - Like `Set`, it supports `add`, `has` and `delete`, but not `size`, `keys()` and no iterations.

-For instance, we can use it to keep track of whether an item is checked:
+For instance, we can use it to keep track of whether a message is read:

 ```js
 let messages = [